 If basic loyalty to the Jewish people and to Jewish soldiers on the battlefield are ”entrance requirements that fewer and fewer will meet” than so be it.
 I don’t care if there are only 100 Jews left in the fight – if they are loyal to God and loyal to each other, I’ll take my chances.

 I trust the ambassador’s soul and good sense.
-If he’s convinced that J Street is dangerous, outside the pale, presenting a threat to Israel, I’m with Israel and the ambassador.
+If he’s convinced that J Street is dangerous, outside the pale, presenting a threat to Israel, I’m with Israel.

 The Jewish Week feels comments create a valuable conversation and wants to feature your thoughts on our website.
 To make everyone feel welcome, we won't publish comments that are profane, irrelevant, promotional or make personal attacks.